MicrosoftDocs/powerbi-docs/powerbi-docs/developer/projects/projects-dataset.md

 #### .platform

-Fabric platform file that holds properties vital for establishing and mantaining the connection between Fabric items and Git.
+Fabric platform file that holds properties vital for establishing and maintaining the connection between Fabric items and Git.

 To learn more, see [Git integration automatically generated system files](/fabric/cicd/git-integration/source-code-format#automatically-generated-system-files).